Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 was not around it was not possible for her to apply to be called to the Bar in Quebec.
 She would continue to push to become a lawyer but

 it was not until April 29, 1941 that the Bar Act was changed to allow women to the Bar.
-On January 10, 1942 four women were the 1st to be
+On January 10, 1942 four women were the first to be

 called to the Bar in Quebec.
 Annie herself, never was admitted to the Bar.
 She wrote article on family law for popular women’s journals but